OwainWilliams/ocTweetThis/README.md

 ## What is this?

 Tweet This is an Umbraco Content App.
-It sits in the backoffice of Umbraco and allows a content editor or any backoffice user of Umbraco to create a tweet for the node and then tweet to a linked account.
+It sits in the backoffice of Umbraco and allows a content editor or any backoffice user of Umbraco to create a tweet for the node and then allows you to tweet to a linked account.
 The tweet will then be published on Twitter with a link back to the webpage.

 There is also a history of all tweets created and a link to that tweet from the backoffice.